-The special education resource teacher provides specifically designed instruction to meet the unique needs of a child with an identified disability.
-Specially designed instruction means adapting, as appropriate to the needs of a child with a disability, the content, methodology, or delivery of instruction to address the unique needs of the child that result from the child's disability and to ensure the child's access to the general curriculum so that the child can meet the educational standards.
+Special education resource teachers provide specifically designed instruction to meet the unique needs of a child with an identified disability.
+This includes adapting to the student's unique needs for content, methodology, or instruction delivery.
+We ensure their access to the general curriculum so that they can meet educational standards.

 Student Intervention Team

-The student intervention team provides a problem solving approach within the MTSS (Multi-Tiered System of Supports) process to support students' academic and/or behavior needs.
-The team analyzes data and monitors progress of interventions in place, making adjustments when necessary.
-This team is comprised of teachers, specialists, administrators, parents, and students (when deemed appropriate).
+The Student Intervention Team provides a problem-solving approach within the Multi-Tiered System of Supports (MTSS) process to support students' academic and/or behavior needs.
+They analyze data and monitor progress of interventions, making adjustments when necessary.
+The MTSS team includes teachers, specialists, administrators, parents, and students when appropriate.

-AIES has a gifted education specialist who serves the needs of formally identified gifted and talented students in grades 3-5.
-The gifted education specialist also supports teachers by providing information and resources for differentiation strategies that can be tailored to the needs of their students.
+Gifted Education Specialists serves the needs of formally-identified gifted and talented students in third through fifth grade students.
+They support teachers by providing resources for differentiation strategies that can be tailored to the needs of their students.

-The speech/language pathologist provides evaluation and appropriate intervention and/or consultation services to students experiencing delayed or disordered communication skills that interfere with academic or social achievement.
-Specific speech/language needs could include: speech/articulation, receptive and/or expressive language, voice, fluency, and auditory processing.
+Speech/Language Pathologists provide evaluation, intervention and consultation services to students experiencing delayed or disordered communication skills that interfere with academic or social achievement.
+Specific speech/language needs could include: speech/articulation, receptive and expressive language, voice, fluency, and auditory processing.

-AIES is assigned a social worker by the district.
-He/she is an itinerant and is in the building on a limited basis.
-The school social worker is available to provide diagnostic evaluations and services in the areas of social/emotional development as part of the special education referral process.
-Also, the school social worker serves as a link between the school, community, and family.
+ASD20 assigns social workers to AIES.
+They are an itinerant and are in the building on a limited basis.
+The school social worker provides diagnostic evaluations and services for social/emotional development as part of the special education referral process.
+They are a link between the school, community, and family.

-AIES is assigned a school psychologist by the district.
-He/she is an itinerant and is in the building on a limited basis.
-A school psychologist is available to provide diagnostic evaluations relating to intellectual ability, academic proficiency, and psychological and emotional development.
-The school psychologist actively participates in selected student intervention team meetings to evaluate the strengths and needs of students and to formulate meaningful interventions.
+ASD20 assigns the school psychologist to AIES.
+They are an itinerant and are in the building on a limited basis.
+A school psychologist provides diagnostic evaluations relating to intellectual ability, academic proficiency, and psychological and emotional development.
+They participate in selected student intervention team meetings to evaluate the strengths and needs of students and to formulate meaningful interventions.

-AIES is assigned a school nurse by the district.
-He/she is an itinerant and is in the building on a limited basis but is always within contact.
-Parents are encouraged to communicate with the district school nurse regarding significant health concerns for their child to determine if specific health plans need to occur for school.
-Parents also need to provide the school with updated immunization records and any evidence of contagious disease.
+ASD20 assigns school nurses to AIES.
+They are an itinerant and are in the building on a limited basis but are always within contact.
+Parents are encouraged to communicate with the district school nurse about their child's health concerns to determine if specific health plans need to occur for school.
+Parents need to provide the school with current immunization records and any evidence of contagious disease.